Downs Syndrome

 Prognosis

-Prognosis varies depending on the severity of the associate complications.
-The average life expectancy is 60 years.
+Prognosis varies depending on the severity of the associated complications.
+Average life expectancy is around 60 years and increasing.